 There may be a tax benefit to giving a life insurance policy.
 Please consult a financial planner or accountant for details.

 A Life Legacy beneficiary is the trust/nonprofit(s) designated as the recipient of the policy proceeds after the death of the insured.
 The beneficiary submits a claim to the life insurance company for the policy proceeds.
 You, as the policy owner, can decide which nonprofit(s) to designate as your beneficiary (or beneficiaries).

-Right now, we allow our Life Legacy members to have an upwards of 4 nonprofits as beneficiaries on their Legacy Giving policies.
-Have questions or need further customization, email us at firstname.lastname@example.org.
+Right now, we allow our Life Legacy members to have upwards of 3 nonprofits as beneficiaries on their Legacy Giving policies.
+If you have questions or need further customization, email us at firstname.lastname@example.org.

-Traditional life insurance policies provide coverage for your loved ones whereas Legacy Giving policies provide coverage for a cause or nonprofit you’re passionate about supporting..
+Traditional life insurance policies typically provide coverage for your loved ones whereas Legacy Insurance policies provide coverage for a cause or nonprofit you’re passionate about supporting.

 In short, the key difference between our Legacy Giving policy and a traditional life insurance policy is the death benefit is awarded to a nonprofit/charity versus a person(s).